Kodaku/APITestDocumentation/api-test/docs/1-Introduction/2-high-level-api-testing.md

 The pipeline that this documentation will follow is presented below:

-* Test code is written with some programming language (like Javascript or Python or Java)
+* Test code is written with some programming language (like Javascript or Python or Java or Groovy)
 * We upload test code on GitHub
 * We build a pipeline in Jenkins in order to execute the test code making sure we have no errors

+The topic of this documentation will be to show how to write Jenkins pipelines to send basic requests to an API